B0wm4n/task-man-demo/README.md

 The project was developed in Linx and the test script (See Documentation) runs as a bash script.  it can be executed from the root directory by ./Documentation/test-deployment

-By Default the container is going to use port 3000, this can be modified in the Docker File by changing "3000:80" to "####:80"
+By Default the container is going to use port 3000, this can be modified in the compose.yaml File by changing "3000:80" to "####:80"

 There is no warrantly with any of the code, expressed or implied.
 Use at your risk, you're mileage will vary.